vmakeev/hass_tplink_easy_smart/docs/controls.md

 By default, adding these switches are disabled, but you can add them via [options](../README.md#advanced-options).

+These switches will not be added to Home Assistant if the device does not support PoE.

 There are several switches:
 * `switch.<integration_name>_port_<port_number>_poe_enabled`